 13.6 Preference.
-Vacation shall be given to employees according to their seniority in their department as much as is reasonably possible.
+Preference of vacation shall be given to employees according to their seniority in their department as reasonably as possible.

 13.7 Prorated Accruals.
-Employees in permanent part-time and permanent-intermittent positions shall accrue vacation benefits on a prorated basis as provided in Section 36-2.006 of Board Resolution 81/1165.
+Employees in permanent part-time and permanent-intermittent positions shall accrue vacation benefits on a prorated basis as provided in Ordinance Code Section 36-2.006 of Board Resolution No. 81/1165.